nancyjamescoding/akhagenerate/readme.md

     * JS

 ### Setup Process
- * Clone this repository to a location in your file system
+   * Clone this repository to a location in your file system https://github.com/nancyjamescoding/akhagenerate.git
+   * Open terminal command line then navigate to the root folder of the application cd akhagenerate
+   * Open index.html on your Browser.

+### Lisence
+   MIT

+### Contacts
+    nancynyokabi@gmail.com